CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/rest-odata-api/connecting-to-appengine-from-sap.md

     Currently, there is an issue while running simultaneous transactions using API.
 The workaround for this solution is calling Login and Logout separately for each transaction.
 :::

-Example of a connection made from B1if (v2.0) to AppEngine using REST API.
+Example of a connection made from B1if (v2.0) to CompuTec AppEngine using REST API.

 There are two methods available to authenticate: using **cookies** or a **token**.
 In the example below, we use token authentication as it is preferable in such usage.

 The token is generated after a successful login operation and has a limited lifespan (20 minutes).
 After expiration, a new token needs to be generated.
-There is an additional challenge here to store tokens in B1if as an Integration Package with Scenarios can connect to one AppEngine and many different company databases.
+There is an additional challenge here to store tokens in B1if as an Integration Package with Scenarios can connect to one CompuTec AppEngine and many different company databases.
 The best solution, in this case, is storing tokens in BizStore.

 ---